Table of Contents

 There are several different types of grafts that can be used to replace the ACL.
 The most common are:

 – Autografts, use tissue from your own body.
-The two most common autografts are the patellar tendon, hamstrings tendon, and quadriceps tendon.
+The two most common autografts are the patellar tendon, hamstring tendon, and quadriceps tendon.

 – Allografts, use tissue from a donor.
 Allografts are less common because there is a small risk of disease transmission.

-After surgery, it is imperative that you adhere closely to the surgeon’s protocol for recovery.
+After surgery, you must adhere closely to the surgeon’s protocol for recovery.
 This will usually involve a period of rest followed by physical therapy to help you regain strength and range of motion in your knee.